The Days are Long but the Years are Short

 I just finished reading The Happiness Project by Gretchen Rubin.
 If you haven’t heard of it or read it I recommend checking out her blog at www.happiness-project.com.
 I enjoyed reading about her year of exploring her own happiness and what happiness is/means and I appreciated how she combined research and her personal experience to make the book both real and substantial.
 One of the things that keeps running through my mind, is a thought that she repeats throughout the book.
 “The days are long but the years are short.”
 My translation – get off your butt and do IT now.
 What ever IT is.

 It’s absurdly simple, you’ve heard it before, so you think, ‘why should I actually write down what I want to accomplish?
-It’s not like I”m going to forget.
-I know what I want and what I need to do to get it.’
-But you wouldn’t believe how easily you can talk yourself out of something.
+You aren’t going to forget.
+You know what you want and what you need to do to get it.’
+But still, you wouldn’t believe how easily you can talk yourself out of something.
 How easy it is to put it off, even it’s really important to you.
 Bottom line: figure out what you want, write it down, and post it where you can see it.
 It’s so simple – why not?